nasa/HDTN/README.md

 ```
 docker stop container_id
 ```
-The same container can either be restarted or removed. to see all the containers Use:
+The same container can either be restarted or removed.
+To see all the containers Use:
 ```
 docker ps -a
 ```